 As I see it then, being educated in in the age of Google and the web is now a matter of:

 The greatest threat to the sustainability individuals and companies are that their current processes and technologies become obsolete.
-Instead of falling back on what you know, you should nurture a curiousity about what is possible.
-Today the answers are easy once you know what problems are worthwhile solving.
+Instead of falling back on what you know, you should nurture a curiosity about what is possible.
+Once you know what problems are worthwhile solving, the answers are easier to find than ever before.

 "Perplexity is the beginning of knowledge."
 Kahlil Gibran

-We are currently over-qualified in certain areas (business administration anyone?) and underskilled in others (how many Nanotechnicians do you know?).
+There should be an expiry date on most degrees.
+Knowledge is dating at a faster rate than ever before - from web marketing to medicine - industries change as science and technology progresses.
 The ability to discern fads (quickly dated tastes) from trends (slow-building, sustainable and significant changes) will help us align our learning to what is likely to be most valuable to society.

 "The future is already here, it is just not evenly distributed yet" - William Gibson